pha5echange/eng-tools/README.md

 1) eng_MBdate:

 This enables start date validation with MusicBrainz data, by reading data generated via tools in the 'mbg-tools' repository.
 Specifically, the file 'data/mb_artist_xml.txt' (included in this repository).
 It creates a folder called 'datedGenres' containing corrected genre files.
-WORK IN PROGRESS - TAKES HOURS - USE WITH CAUTION.

 2) eng_first: